ukparliament/weeknotes.data-search/2018/10/index.md

 ### Excellent customer service award

 For anyone with a large enough gap in their lives to be following these posts, it will come as no surprise that Mike once again wins the customer service award.
 We had a variety of queries from public users about our search services.
 One in particular led to the discovery that a parliamentary question hadn't been indexed by external search engines (and therefore by our own new search) due to errors and delays in how it had been published by internal systems.
-It was useful insight and something we'll need to bear in mind.
+It was a useful insight and something we'll need to bear in mind.
 It also supports our position that [you can't fix web search without fixing browse](http://smethur.st/posts/176135866).
 There was a team effort here and Mike was able to get the user what they needed by other means.

 ### Did anybody say [GDPR](https://en.m.wikipedia.org/wiki/General_Data_Protection_Regulation)?